zepinglee/citeproc-lua/README.md

 The [Citation Style Language](https://citationstyles.org/)} (CSL) is an XML-based language that defines the formats of citations and bibliography.
 There are currently thousands of styles in CSL including the most widely used APA, Chicago, Vancouver, etc.
-The `citeproc-lua` project is a Lua implementation of CSL processor that is amimed for use with LaTeX.
+The `citeproc-lua` project is a Lua implementation of CSL v1.0.1 processor that is aimed for use with LaTeX.
-The engine reads bibliographic metadata and performs sorting and formatting both citations and bibliography according to the selected CSL style.
+The engine reads bibliographic metadata and performs sorting and formatting on both citations and bibliography according to the selected CSL style.
-A LaTeX package is also provided to communicate with the processor.
+A LaTeX package (`csl.sty`) is provided to communicate with the processor.

+This project is in early development stage and some feature of CSL (especially collapsing and disambiguation) are not implemented yet.
+Comments, suggestions and bug reports are welcome.

 ## LaTeX example

-A full example is in the [`example/`](example) directory.
+A full LaTeX example is in the [`example/`](example) directory.

 - LaTeX document example.tex